 Planning image quality for printing

-Low resolution images can lead to low quality prints.
+Low-resolution images can lead to low-quality prints.
 The image resolution is how much data it contains, determined by dpi (dots per inch).
 For print projects, you’ll want your final design to be 300 dpi.
-Computer images are typically a lower resolution because this is what looks good on your screen so you need to ensure that you start out with high quality images in your design.
+Computer images are typically a lower resolution because this is what looks good on your screen so you need to ensure that you start out with high-quality images in your design.
 Remember that if you save an image at 300dpi and later enlarge it in your artwork, its effective resolution will be reduced so you need to make sure the images used are at 100% size or smaller in the finished design.

 Preparing image colour for printing

 By default, most computer images will be saved as RGB to produce the colours you see on your screen.
 For print projects, you’ll need to check that your images are CMYK.
 That’s cyan, magenta, yellow and black- the 4-colour process used in printing.
-If you’re using a program like Adobe InDesign, this colour space will be determined by whether you set the intent to web or print, but you can also selecting Package from the File menu to flag any RGB images if you’re using a lot of images.
+If you’re using a program like Adobe InDesign, this colour space will be determined by whether you set the intent to web or print, but you can also select Package from the File menu to flag any RGB images if you’re using a lot of images.